sarunks/python-requirements-generator/README.md

 Scans all files recursively in a directory and prints all imports that are needed, that are not installed

-Download the file
+Download the file<br />
-Run python python_requirements_generator.py <FULL FOLDER PATH>
+Run python python_requirements_generator.py <FULL FOLDER PATH><br />
-Note: Absolute path wont work
+Note: Absolute path wont work<br />
-Example python python_requirements_generator.py /home/johndoe/myapplicationcode
+Example python python_requirements_generator.py /home/johndoe/myapplicationcode<br />
+Works with python 2.6,2.7,3.0

 Sample Output